ClinicalTrials.Veeva

 About

-This is a Phase III, multisite, randomized, double-blinded study to investigate BNT327 combined with chemotherapy (etoposide/carboplatin) compared to atezolizumab combined with chemotherapy (etoposide/carboplatin) for the treatment of participants with previously untreated extensive-stage small-cell lung cancer (ES-SCLC).
+This is a Phase III, multisite, randomized, double-blinded study to investigate pumitamig (BNT327) combined with chemotherapy (etoposide/carboplatin) compared to atezolizumab combined with chemotherapy (etoposide/carboplatin) for the treatment of participants with previously untreated extensive-stage small-cell lung cancer (ES-SCLC).

 Full description

-The study consists of a screening period (up to 21 days), an induction period followed by a maintenance period (until confirmed disease progression, intolerable toxicity, participant withdrawal, study termination or up to 2 years [whichever occurs first]), and a follow-up (FU) period for all participants (2 safety FU visits and survival FU visits).
+Each stage of the study consists of a screening period (up to 21 days), an induction period followed by a maintenance period (until confirmed disease progression, intolerable toxicity, participant withdrawal, study termination or up to 2 years [whichever occurs first]), and a follow-up (FU) period for all participants (2 safety FU visits and survival FU visits).

-1. Brain metastases per investigator assessment;
+1. Brain or liver metastases per investigator assessment (presence versus absence);

 3. Geography.